 Humor is recognized as a healthy coping mechanism (as compared to unhealthy means, such as smoking, drinking, drugs, excessive work, etc).
 It is by no means the be-all-end-all.
 Today people need a variety of coping mechanisms to survive and thrive.
 Melodie Chenevert, author of...

 Did you hear the one about…?
 According to a recent study, one of every three U.S. nurses surveyed under age 30 plans to leave their jobs within the next year.
 One in five nurses plans to leave the profession within five years because of unsatisfactory working conditions.
 According to the Bureau of Labor Statistics, 450,000 additional registered nurses will be needed to fill the present demand.
-Experts worry about the year 2020, when the registered nurse shortage is projected to reach 500,000 positions, coinciding with the increasing needs of healthcare in an aging U.S. population.
+Experts worry about the year 2020, when the registered nurse shortage is projected to reach 500,000 positions, coinciding with the increasing need for healthcare in an aging U.S. population.

-There’s no one coping mechanism that will work for every stressful occasions.
+There’s no one coping mechanism that will work for every stressful occasion.
 People need a variety of skills to stay healthy.
 These could include deep breathing exercises, progressive muscle relaxation, and meditation just to name a few.
 But the benefits of humor and laughter are so plentiful, so convenient, and so cost-effective that people would be foolish to leave these awesome coping tools out of their coping toolbox.

 Here are a few quick stress busters.
 Try one the next time your energy level drops and your attitude is sagging: